 Marina fees understandably differ considerably depending on location and services available.
 Prices will also depend on the length of your boat.
 To check out what’s available, go to this link.

 Barry has a Huawei P30 light, which cost about £260 to buy.
 It’s got a brilliant camera, which is why he chose it.
-He has 10GB of data a month, but unlimited calls and texts.
-It’s a SIM-only contract, we paid outright for the phone.
+He did have 10GB of data a month, but unlimited calls and texts on a SIM-only contract.
 The monthly charge was around £25.
 He’s now paying a nominal amount to keep that number and has an NZ SIM-only contract.

-We use an extra ordinate amount of data for various things – our businesses, blogging, emailing, Zooming for work, Skyping/Facetiming to family here and in NZ, etc. Onboard we have a Three Huawei mobile wifi device which had 40GB a month for £20.52 for a couple of years.
+We use an extra ordinate amount of data for various things – our businesses, blogging, emailing, Zooming for work, Skyping/Facetiming to family here and in NZ, etc. Onboard we used to have Three Huawei mobile wifi devices which had 40GB a month for £20.52 for a couple of years.
 It rarely lasted a month which was frustrating.
 In May 2019, we upgraded on a special offer to unlimited for another £1.50 a month.
 It made a dramatic difference.

 We don’t have a car.
 Some liveaboard boaters choose to.
 However it’s quite a challenge for continuous cruisers to do so, and also a big expense unless it can be justified.
 I used to be insured on my mum’s car to take her out and about when I stayed with her in Droitwich.
 That ended February 2018 when we decided to give the car away to my sister.

 We mostly rely on public transport.
 Booking trains in advance can usually help to reduce the cost – our favourite ‘App’ is trainline.com for this.
 Splitting tickets work well, which they have included in the App now.
 We try and shop around for the cheapest fares, which generally come 12 weeks in advance – it’s worth planning trips.
 Obviously this has changed significantly since the coronavirus outbreak!